PeaJaySee/habit_forma_work/README.md

 Identification and resolution of bugs and code errors was augmented by AI.
 Prompts were used, along the lines of "Why is x (aspect of the app) behaving in y (manner)?".
 A valuable lesson regarding blind reliance on AI for bug fixes was learned along the way - a database issue was exacerbated by implementing an AI suggestion of file deletion.
 The timely intervention of a human tutor remedied this!

 Copilot was asked for advice on creation of an app with a tabular layout and on how to provide user feedback (e.g. pop-ups asking for confirmation of data deletion).
+UX suggestions from AI that were considered in the design of the app were a minimalist design, with plenty of white space to keep the interface feeling approachable and the use of universally recognised icons (e.g. a bin for deletion, a tick to confirm, a cross to cancel).

 As previously mentioned, AI aided workflow by helping with the generation of user stories, acceptance criteria and related tasks.
+In the planning stage, Copilot provided advice on potential features that could be implemented beyond MVP.

 Bootstrap was invaluable in styling the app and making it responsive across different devices; an example of this being the table of habits on the home page.